awsdocs/aws-lambda-developer-guide/doc_source/with-cloudtrail.md

 # Using AWS Lambda with AWS CloudTrail<a name="with-cloudtrail"></a>

-You can enable CloudTrail in your AWS account to get logs of API calls and related events history in your account\.
-CloudTrail records all of the API access events as objects in your Amazon S3 bucket that you specify at the time you enable CloudTrail\.
+AWS CloudTrail is a service that provides a record of actions taken by a user, role, or an AWS service\.
+CloudTrail captures API calls as events\.
+For an ongoing record of events in your AWS account, you create a trail\.
+A trail enables CloudTrail to deliver log files of events to an Amazon S3 bucket\.

 You can take advantage of Amazon S3's bucket notification feature and direct Amazon S3 to publish object\-created events to AWS Lambda\.
 Whenever CloudTrail writes logs to your S3 bucket, Amazon S3 can then invoke your Lambda function by passing the Amazon S3 object\-created event as a parameter\.
 The S3 event provides information, including the bucket name and key name of the log object that CloudTrail created\.
 Your Lambda function code can read the log object and process the access records logged by CloudTrail\.
 For example, you might write Lambda function code to notify you if specific API call was made in your account\.

-In this scenario, you enable CloudTrail so it can write access logs to your S3 bucket\.
+In this scenario, CloudTrail writes access logs to your S3 bucket\.
 As for AWS Lambda, Amazon S3 is the event source so Amazon S3 publishes events to AWS Lambda and invokes your Lambda function\.

 **Note**
 Amazon S3 can only support one event destination\.